 This baked cod with butter sauce will take about 10-15 minutes in a 400 degree F oven.
 If your cod is frozen, read below!

 How Do You Know When Cod Is Done?

 Baked cod with lemon will be opaque and flake easily when it’s cooked through.
-It should reach an internal temperature of 145 degrees F.
+It should reach an internal temperature of 140 to 145 degrees F.

-I prefer to thaw my cod fillet before putting it in the oven, but if you forgot or don’t have time to let it thaw, you can also easily make this oven baked cod fillet right from frozen.
+I prefer to thaw my cod fillets before putting them in the oven, but if you forgot or don’t have time to let it thaw, you can also easily make this oven baked cod fillet right from frozen.

 Follow the same directions as above, but add on 5-10 minutes of baking time.
 The exact time will vary a bit depending on the size of the fillet, but cook it until it’s cooked through, opaque, and flakes easily.

 - Store: Keep this oven baked cod fish in the fridge for 2-3 days.